GiorgiMakharadze/programming-books-shop-react-mui/README.md

 ## Description

 It's a Programming books little shop.
-This Book Shop Includes books about JavaScript, React, GraphQL and also how to animate HTML,CSS,JavaScript!
+This Book Shop Includes books about JavaScript, React, GraphQL and also how to animate HTML, CSS, JavaScript!
 It's my first project that was created using Material UI!

 ## Tools Used